Battle of the River Forth: Aftermath

 The two German aircraft shot down into the water were the first brought down in an attack against the British homeland.

 It is generally accepted the Ju 88 flown by Hans Storp and brought down by 603 Squadron was the first, although many would disagree, claiming the aircraft flown by Helmut Pohle and brought down by 602 Squadron was first.
 An examination of reported timings suggests 603's was first.

 While Gifford and Pinkerton were credited with the destruction of these aircraft, others were involved.
 The other airmen did not receive any official recognition for this.

 Both intruders were destroyed by Auxiliaries (reservists), which raised the profile of the Auxiliary Air Force and confirmed the contention that they were just as effective as a regular squadron.

 Because this was the first occasion that the Luftwaffe had attempted an attack, it was the subject of great interest both in the UK and abroad.
 The RAF examined carefully the workings of the various systems employed.
-Questions were asked in Parliament regarding the lack of an air raid warning in Edinburgh and the battle was reported around the world in newspapers such as The New York Times.

 While the battle was notable for the successes of the British airmen, the Luftwaffe was not without success.
 It caused significant damage to some of the ships although none was sunk.
 Sixteen Royal Navy sailors died and 44 were injured.
 Mohawk received significant damage but managed to limp into the Rosyth base, her captain succumbing to his wounds once his ship was safe.

 The German airmen who were captured were treated with courtesy and respect and their injuries attended to.
 Ultimately they finished up as prisoners of war in Canada.
 Those who had been killed and whose bodies were recovered were buried with full military honours.

 Gifford and Pinkerton both received Distinguished Flying Crosses for their achievements.